itsjwala/dotfiles/README.md

 # dotfiles

 ## sublime setup
-* copy all file of sublime folder into
+* copy all file of sublime folder of the repo into
   <code>~/.config/sublime-text-3/Packages/User</code>

 ## zsh setup